menu title

 TAILORED PROGRAMS

-The MWAETC and our partners are happy to work with you and provide training, clinical consultation, and and/or technical assistance to help you and your team provide culturally inclusive and clinically current HIV prevention and care services, comorbidity management and implement clinic practices designed to retain patients in care and improve health outcomes along the HIV care continuum.
+The MWAETC and our partners are happy to work with you and provide training, clinical consultation, and and/or technical assistance to help you and your team provide clinically current HIV prevention and care services, comorbidity management and implement clinic practices designed to retain patients in care and improve health outcomes along the HIV care continuum.

 Programs are offered through a variety of formats, both virtual and in-person.
-Note: Most in-person activities are currently suspended due to COVID-19 restrictions.

 • Case-based presentations – A clinical expert facilitates group discussion on managing complex cases, often to highlight a particular topic; cases may be generated in advance by participants or prepared by the presenter